Cattle grid: Uses

 Cattle grids are usually installed on roads where they cross a fenceline, often at a boundary between public and private lands.
 They are an alternative to the erection of gates that would need to be opened and closed when a vehicle passes, and are common where roads cross open moorland, rangeland or common land maintained by grazing, but where segregation of fields is impractical.
 Cattle grids are also used when otherwise unfenced railways cross a fenceline.
 Cattle grids are common worldwide and are widespread in places such as Australia, the Scottish Highlands, or the National Parks of England and Wales.
 They are also common throughout the Western United States and Canada.
 In the United States, they are often used on Bureau of Land Management and Forest Service land, but are also used on paved roads and entry and exit ramps of the Interstate Highway System in rural areas.
+In Lapland, cattle grids are also used to prevent free-range reindeer from entering fenced areas such as road areas or lumber yards or crossing international borders.

 Variations

 Almost all cattle grids are built around a grid.
 Most include a pit dug along a fence line, a base for the grid to rest on, and wings to connect the guard to the fence.
 Since many guards were or are home-made and to some degree idiosyncratic, a wide variety of designs exist.
 Designs may vary with local conditions.
 Materials used for construction of a cattle grid depend partly on the weight it must bear.

-A study of the bars of traditional cattle grids in the Flint Hills of Kansas found that 80 percent were made of pipe, while smaller percentages were made of railroad tracks, I-beams, planks, and other materials.
+A study of the bars of traditional cattle grids in the Flint Hills of Kansas found that 80 percent were made of pipe, while smaller percentages were made of railroad rails, I-beams, planks, and other materials.
 The size of the bars varied from 1+1/2 to 6+1/2 in; the spaces between bars varied from 1+3/4 to 8 in; the number of bars per grid varied from 4 to 22.
 Grids differed in length from 7+3/4 to 30 ft and in width from 40 to 120 in, while the pits beneath grids were 0 to 98 in deep.